Dragon8029/100-days-of-code/Attempt5.md

 *Apr 9, 2019*

 Still working on my project.
 Added some more form data and connected it to the database and table.
 Still have a long way to go, but liking the way it's working so far.

+---

+## D47:
+*Apr 10, 2019*

+Changed the layout of the table, added a small if statement to handle a yes/no button.
+Didn't get as much done today due to family obligations.
+Still happy with what I did get done.